 The West Valley Arts & Economic Study has been released by the Americans for the Arts!
 Lots of great information and statistics on the impact of the arts.
 Read now

-Keep up to date with cultural events and happenings in the Glendale Community Services Department by subscribing to our email newsletters: Library Insider and Community Connections (Parks, Recreation & Neighborhood Services).
+Keep up to date with cultural events and happenings in the Glendale Community Services Department by subscribing to the Library Insider.